FierSet/RFC-validation/README.md

 "# RFC-validation"
-this proyect search, create employee and verify the mexico ID RFC (Registro Federal de Contribuyentes) in asp.net mvc.
+this proyect search, create employee and verify the mexico ID RFC (Registro Federal de Contribuyentes) in asp.net mvc & SQlite.

 We can search employees: